 §10.302(e)(7)(A) Developer Fee (page 9 of 25).
 Proposed language will increase the Developer Fee percentage to 20% on tax-exempt bond transactions when a public housing authority is converting a public housing development under the HUD Rental Assistance Demonstration ("RAD") program.
-The increase in fee has been requested stating the complexity of the RAD program and the additional risk assumed by the housing authority.
-Also, the additional tax credit equity due to the increased eligible fee provides additional gap funds which help the housing authority preserve other funds for other activities.
+The increase in fee has been requested stating the complexity of the RAD program and the additional risk assumed by the housing authority on these transactions.
+Also, the additional tax credit equity due to the increased eligible fee provides additional gap funds which can preserve other housing authority funds for other activities.